Mikel Lasa: Club career

-Lasa joined Real Sociedad's neighbours, Athletic Bilbao, in 1997–98, being an important first-team element as they achieved a runner-up place.
-He played very little in his final three seasons and retired altogether in 2004, after Segunda División spells with neighbours Real and Ciudad de Murcia.
+Lasa joined Real Sociedad's neighbours, Athletic Bilbao, in 1997–98, being an important first-team player as they achieved a runner-up place.
+He played very little in his final three seasons, and retired in 2004 following Segunda División spells with neighbours Real and Ciudad de Murcia.

+Lasa started his managerial career in December 2021, taking charge of Futuro Kings FC in the Equatoguinean Primera División.

 International career

 Lasa played twice for Spain in 1993, incidentally both matches being against Lithuania during the 1994 FIFA World Cup qualifiers.
-He was also a member of the side that won the gold medal at the 1992 Summer Olympics, in Barcelona.
+He was also a member of the side that won the gold medal at the 1992 Summer Olympics in Barcelona.